How to account for VAT on goods and services provided by registered health professionals, including doctors, dentists, nurses and pharmacists.

 Employment businesses in the health sector make a taxable supply of staff to third parties, such as hospitals or hospices, if the third party is legally responsible for the onward supply of providing care to the final recipient.
 This is subject to the nursing agencies’ concession.
 The fact that an employment business is state regulated does not mean that its supplies of staff are exempt if they are not covered by the nursing agencies’ concession.

 However, when state-regulated health providers provide health services to the final consumer, these services remain exempt even if they’re contracted out and paid for by a hospital or other third party.
 For example, a NHS hospital may subcontract the provision of medical care to a separate clinic providing dialysis treatment.
 Although the NHS trust may pay the clinic for its services, this does not mean that the clinic has made a supply of staff to the NHS.
 This is because the clinic’s staff will still be working under the direction and control of the clinic itself throughout the provision of the services rather than under the hospital trust.

 GP practices receive a monthly Statement of Fees of NHS payments due to the practice.
 All of these payments (other than accounting or timing adjustments) are consideration for the practice’s supplies of medical services.

-‘General’ payments and reimbursements of practice costs (for example, GMS global sum, MPIG correction factor, computer costs, notional rent) are also payments directly related to exempt services unless the practice has dispensing activity, in which case they will cover taxable and exempt supplies.
-In such cases, they will need to be apportioned in accordance with the guidance given in VAT guide (Notice 700) on apportionment.
+‘General’ payments and reimbursements of practice costs (for example, GMS global sum, Minimum Practice Income Guarantee correction factor, computer costs, notional rent) are also payments directly related to exempt services unless the practice has dispensing activity, in which case they will cover taxable and exempt supplies.
+In these cases, they will need to be apportioned in accordance with the guidance given in VAT guide (Notice 700) on apportionment.

 7.2 NHS payments to doctors for drugs and appliances